CaptainLight5/Matlab-Project/README.md

-the new.m File contains the the code for the optimization the Modelling CW2.fis conatin the code for the fuzzy logig design the OptimizationResults folder shows the result for the optimizations
+The new.m File contains the code for the optimization.
+The Modelling CW2.fis contains the code for the fuzzy logic Design. the OptimizationResults folder shows the results for the optimizations